pimarc/pms50-gns530/readme.md

 - Adding a declutter level

 # Change log
+## V 1.0.4
+- Bug in v1.0.3 with the track up mode half working
 ## V 1.0.3
 - The DirectTo behavior is now nearly similar to that of the native GNS530
 - Adding toggle of map orientation in map menu (North up or Track up)